Finding Creative Solutions To Your Legal Challenges

 Defense Strategies

 To defend you, we will closely examine the circumstances of your arrest.
 We will want to know if law enforcement used a properly functioning breath test machine or had the required reasonable suspicion that a traffic violation or crime had occurred when the traffic stop was made.
 There are also ways to mitigate the penalties you face.
+If you’re facing a DUI charge in Passaic County, your hearing will likely be at:

 Call An Attorney Today To Protect Your Rights